dluciano/dutil/README.md

 ```
 ### Detailed information

 The state machine store a HashSet of TTransition objects and a  Dictionary<TFrom, TTo>.
 When you register a transition this will be unique and will execute an action that change the state from m1 to m2.
-A transition from m1 to m2 is unique (m2 to m1 is not the same that m1 to m2, thus it will be valid)
+A transition from m1 to m2 is unique

 ## IListRandomizer
 Use this interface and its implementation to ordeer a list randomly